CalyxOS/calyxos.org/pages/features/microg/index.md

 With CalyxOS, you have three options:

-#### 1. No microG
+#### 1. microG disabled

-You can choose to not install microG at all.
+You can choose to disable microG when setting up the device for the first time.

 You will receive no "push notification" using the Google infrastructure.
-Many apps refuse to run.
+Many apps refuse to run, however some apps such as Google Camera still work.

-#### 2. microG installed, no Google Account
+#### 2. microG enabled, no Google Account (default)

+This is the default recommended option.

-With microG installed, many more applications will work.
+With microG enabled, many more applications will work.
 You will receive push notifications from Google servers.

-#### 3. microG installed, with a Google Account
+#### 3. microG enabled, with a Google Account

 If you choose to configure a Google Account, even more apps will run correctly.
-Navigation will work in Google Maps.
 Users on the Google Fi network can get network connectivity.